artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

 google (artsymail), 1Password, and know how to use the coffee machine._

 - [ ] Add a cool pic of yourself to Slack and Jira
+- [ ] Say hi in the [onboarding-eng](https://artsy.slack.com/messages/CCC37HXE0) slack channel and give BLANK a :wave: as they are the most recently onboarded person.

 ## Your first week